dwyl/book/src/auth/00-why.md

 in the _long_ run.

-We have documented _all_ the steps taken in creating our `auth` system in this book.
+We have documented _all_ the steps taken in creating our `auth` system.
-The code is well documented, tested and maintained.
+The code is well tested and maintained so _anyone_ can read how it all works.

 ## The Best Way to _Understand_ Something is to _Build_ It!